 In divorce litigation, the disputes between the parties are left for the courts to settle.
 It is up to the divorce litigation attorneys of both parties to prepare and present their client’s case before the judge.
 A competent divorce litigation lawyer will work hard to convince the judge of the merit of his or her client’s arguments.
 The judge’s ruling will determine how the disputes between the parties are ultimately resolved.How to Enforce a Court Order

 It is not uncommon for one or both parties to violate the instructions contained in an order of the court.
 For example, a party may disregard a restraining order or fail to pay alimony or child support on time, and in the correct amount.
 One party may begin to refuse to follow the parenting time schedule in a custody order, or refuse to cooperate to distribute assets or bank accounts.
 When these types of violations occur, the non-defaulting party may want to seek legal enforcement of the court order.
 This can be accomplished with the help of a Court Order Enforcement lawyer.
 Reasonable warnings and reminders should be issued to the defaulting party through the other party’s attorney before seeking the court’s assistance in enforcing the court order.
 If the enforcement application is necessary, the court will then review the facts of the case and decide on the best course of action to ensure compliance.

-A free initial consultation with a Middlesex County Divorce Lawyer at Goldstein Law Group is a no-risk way to explore your options so you can make the best decision for you and your family.
+A Free 10 Minute Case Evaluation* with a Middlesex County Divorce Lawyer at Goldstein Law Group is a no-risk way to explore your options so you can make the best decision for you and your family.
 Call us today at 732-967-6777.